< Blog < Do Yoga < Sequences & Routines < 10 Core Yoga Poses for Abs, Hip, and Lower Back Strength (With Sequence)

 Table of Contents

 Core yoga poses can do more than just give you six-pack abs and a cinched waistline.
-Yoga for your core can lead to better posture, improved balance, and reduced pain.
+Using a yoga app, you can master yoga for your core to achieve better posture, improved balance, and reduced pain.

 What is the Core, and How Can Yoga Strengthen It?